developeranaz/RCLONE-SERVE-INDEX/README.md

 #### CONFIG_IN_URL

 * Generate rclone.conf file from any terminal or cmd or termux .
-* You can use Multiple cloud drive accounts in single rclone.conf file
+* You can use multiple cloud drive accounts in a single rclone.conf file
-* We need any text/code hosting website, Use [gist-github](https://gist.github.com) github account needed.
+* A text/code hosting website is needed, use [gist-github](https://gist.github.com) where a github account is needed.
-* Open rclone.config file using any text editors and copy all text inside rclone.conf and paste it in gist
+* Open rclone.config file using a text editor of your choice, copy all text inside rclone.conf and paste it in gist
 * Choose any file name and save it.
 * Then Click RAW button and copy the url
 * Paste your config Url in the heroku 'CONFIG_IN_URL' Section

-** note : Don't share this url to anyone
+** note : Don't share this url with anyone

 ------------
 ### Features

-* Drive ,Mega ,Onedrive and other remotes available.
+* Drive, Mega, Onedrive and other remotes available.
-* MEGA support is available at version 2.0
+* MEGA support is available with version 2.0
-* No internet speed capping ,Enjoy Maximum download speed
+* No internet speed capping, enjoy Maximum download speed
-* 24x7 permanent link
+* 24x7 permanent links
 * No download limit or quota limit
 * pause download available (Use download Managers like ADM ,XDM, Aria2 for more stability)